ONNC/onnc/Operator.md

 Broadcasting support in *ONNC*
 - Single direction per-channel broadcasting
-- Single direction per-layer broa
-- |dcasting (Source should be a constant tensor)
+- Single direction per-layer broadcasting (Source should be a constant tensor)